1792, Prussians are in Longwy

 We read in the book Essai sur l'histoire de Longwy (1829) 6 bombs fell at the same moment on a lady’s house: one even fell on the bed where her 2 kids were asleep!
 Fortunately, everyone was safe and sound...
 Bombings grew more intense the next morning: 300 bombs!

 This time, fires were everywhere, in the streets.
 But people didn’t lose heart, in Longwy.
 Inhabitants who helped the gunners even succeeded in destroying an enemy battery.
 Victory!!
 Well, not at all.
 People realized that other canons were brought.
 And in Longwy, they lacked munitions.

 They gathered a county council... and decided the surrender.
 A capitulation accepted.
 But the story goes on!
-Afterwards, the French Convention blamed people from Longwy because they hadn’t defend their city: their houses were even condemned to be raze!
+Afterwards, the French Convention blamed people from Longwy because they didn't defend their city: their houses were even condemned to be razed!
 They were traitors...

 In short!
-This Prussian army, after Longwy’s siege, made their way to Paris, in September 1792.
-It was the victory of the Revolutionaries in Valmy, in September 1792, who put an end to Prussian occupation in Eastern France.
+Prussian soldiers, after Longwy’s siege, made their way to Paris, in September 1792.
+It was victory of the Revolutionaries in Valmy, in September 1792, who put an end to Prussian occupation in Eastern France.
 And few days later, they proclaimed the day 1 of the French Republic!